 The New Year is finally here!
 It's nice to take this time to think about everything we’ve accomplished in 2018, as we get excited to begin 2019.
 That’s why we’d like to take a moment and reflect on the top five manufacturing posts published on the HUI Manufacturing Blog in 2018.

-November was an exciting month for HUI, as we built our first run of sellable parts on our brand new TruMatic 6000 TRUMPF machine.
+HUI has been running parts on our brand new TruMatic 6000 TRUMPF machine over the last year now.
 This is great news for both our customers and our teammates.
-Once the machine is functioning at full capacity by the end of December, we’ll see improvements in production speed, shop floor efficiency, and additional design capabilities.
-To learn more about HUI’s plans for the new TRUMPF Machine, I Interviewed HUI’s Continuous Improvement Manager, Mike Schwarz, and here’s what I learned:
+With the machine running at full capasity we have seen improvements in production speed, shop floor efficiency, and additional design capabilities.

 Continuous improvement should be a big part of every manufacturing company’s culture, so it’s important to find ways to encourage employees to get involved.
 At HUI, we bring together a lead from each team, who focuses on finding opportunities to make company-wide improvements.
 However assembling the team is just a start, so we’re going to cover some ideas on how to encourage continuous improvement on the shop floor.